University of South Australia

 Student exchange and study abroad

-The University offers opportunities for students to gain an academic edge and make their degree globally-focused through a range of student exchange and study abroad programs.
+UniSA offers opportunities for students to gain an academic edge and make their degree globally-focused through a range of student exchange and study abroad opportunities.

 Participating students can spend time studying overseas with one of UniSA’s university partners gaining personal development, new friends and increased self-confidence.